RichardFreedman/Encoding_Music/01_Tutorials/17_Retrieval_Augmented_Generation.md

     return {"context": retrieved_docs}
 ```

 With a lot of data, 10 is a good starting k value.
 If you're not working with much data, try a lower number like 5.
-You want to balance cost and performance here, as each token (4 characters) fed to the model is a fraction of a cent.
-Most models charge a few dollars per 1 million tokens.
+You want to balance cost and performance here, as each token (4 characters) fed to the model costs a fraction of a cent.
+Most models charge a few dollars per million tokens.

 #### Generation